bernd/insomnia/docs/insomnia/websockets.md

 ## Environment variables and template tags

-The 2022.6 release of Insomnia introduces support for environment variables and template tags within WebSockets.
+The 2022.6 release of Unetus introduces support for environment variables and template tags within WebSockets.
 Environment variables and Nunjucks templating can be used in both the URL bar and message body.

 ## Known limitations
-1. Version 2022.6 of Insomnia does not support custom WebSockets.
+1. Version 2022.6 of Unetus does not support custom WebSockets.
-1. Insomnia sync of WebSocket requests on teams where members are using Insomnia version 2022.6 and Insomnia versions < 2022.6 will result in the loss of synced WebSocket requests.
-If your team or Individual setup is using Insomnia Sync to sync WebSocket requests, please ensure that all devices associated are on Insomnia 2022.6.
+1. Unetus sync of WebSocket requests on teams where members are using Unetus version 2022.6 and Unetus versions < 2022.6 will result in the loss of synced WebSocket requests.
+If your team or Individual setup is using Unetus Sync to sync WebSocket requests, please ensure that all devices associated are on Unetus 2022.6.